AtlasFPGA/PiPico-pico-zxspectrum/README.md

 <br />
 https://github.com/theexperimentgroup/Atlas-FPGA

-After you need the PiPico-fpga-Relocator for can plug a pipico:
+Also you need the PiPico-fpga-Relocator for can plug a pipico:
 <br />
 https://github.com/atlasFPGA/piPico-Fpga-Relocator